-A GOOD CHECKLIST IS MORE THAN A LIST OF DETAILS AND PREFERENCES; IT’S A HOUSE HUNTING GUIDE.
+A GOOD CHECKLIST IS MORE THAN A LIST OF DETAILS AND PREFERENCES; HERE’S A USEFUL GUIDE FOR TORONTO HOUSE HUNTERS

 I always say that the best way to get exactly what you want is to first know exactly what you’re looking for, and then to take an orderly approach looking for it.
 This is especially true when you’re looking for a new place to live, because your approach to looking for it will affect the options that come to you and the choice you finally make.
 Ensuring the best results means starting on the right foot, and to me, that means making a house hunting checklist that not only states your likes and must-haves, but also helps your agent know where they should start.